 A computer with Internet access is required.

 To successfully complete the course, students must achieve a passing grade of 50% or higher on the overall course and 50% on the final mandatory exam.

-|Final Exam *
+|Final Exam (mandatory)

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
 Students will receive the necessary contact information at the start of the course.